 - Click New.

 - Click Add.
-Enter a friend name for the calendar and return to Outlook.
+Enter a friendly name for the calendar and return to Outlook.

 The calendar will sync to Outlook but it is read-only.
 You can't add appointments in Outlook and have them sync up to the server.
 Updates made to the calendar online should sync down to Outlook hourly.